dashed/minitrue/README.md

 >
 > — **Ministry of Truth**

-`minitrue` (Ministry of Truth) create `Prolefeed` objects that reference a single object reference containing an Immutable Map.
+`minitrue` (Ministry of Truth) create `Probe` cursors that reference a single object reference containing an Immutable Map.

-All created `Prolefeed` instances point to the single source of truth.
+All created `Probe` cursors via another `Probe` cursor point to the same single source of truth.

-Any two `Prolefeed` objects with the same keypath will point to the same value.
+Any two `Probe` cursors with the same keypath will point to the same value.

 ## Usage